Nyoho Mountain Hiking Guide — Nikko’s Remote Peak

 SeasonConditionsNotes

-May – JuneTrail opens; cool and clear; minimal other hikersIdeal season.
-The access road may still be muddy in places — check conditions before driving in.
+SpringTrail opens as snow clears; cool and clear; minimal other hikersIdeal once the access road is passable.
+It may still be muddy in places — check conditions before driving in.
+Do not attempt while the road is snowbound.

-September – OctoberCool; excellent clarity; autumn colours on lower trailBest season for summit views.
-Check access road condition as first rains begin.
+AutumnCool; excellent clarity; autumn colours on the lower trailBest season for summit views.
+Check the access-road condition as the first rains and snows arrive.

 What to Bring